More Thoughts

 Your website is not a report, white paper, essay, proposal, novel or newspaper.
 It doesn’t need to contain every detail, it just needs to guide visitors to take the desired action.

-content first, then design
+Content first, then design

 So many web projects have made the mistake of getting into the design work before having completed the content.
 And so many projects start all of that without understanding the user experience.